huggingface/optimum-habana/examples/sentence-transformers-training/sts/readme.md

 ```

 3. Execute the script:
-   a.
-Single card training

    ```bash
    python training_stsbenchmark.py <model_name>
    ```

-   b.
-Multi-card training (ex: using HPU 2/3)
+## Multi-card Training

+   For multi-card traning you can use the script of [gaudi_spawn.py](https://github.com/ZhengHongming888/optimum-habana/blob/sentence_transformer_trainer/examples/gaudi_spawn.py) to execute.
+There are two options to run the multi-card training by using '--use_deepspeed' or '--use_mpi'.
+We take the option of '--use_deepspeed' for our example of  Multi-card training (ex: using HPU 2/3).

    ```bash
    HABANA_VISIBLE_MODULES="2,3" python ./gaudi_spawn.py --use_deepspeed --world_size 2 sentence-transformers-training/sts/training_stsbenchmark.py <model_name>